geotrev/undernet/undernet.wiki/Style-Utilities.md

 #### Grid

-This is the core of Monolith's grid classes generator.
+This is the core of Undernet's grid classes generator.
 It takes a single argument, `$size`, which is grabbed from one of the keywords in the `$breakpoints` map in `_config.scss`.

 ```css
 @mixin grid-classes($size) { ... }